History

 Time 05:00

-The convict Pal Gjergj Zefi, born in 1940, from Rrushkulli, Durrës, was sentenced to 10 years of imprisonment for agitation and propaganda.
-He had been punished by the command with one month of punishment in the isolation rooms, because he had severely violated the established rules in the section.
-At the time when the guard sergeant opened the door to one of the isolation rooms and attempted to take the blanket, Pal Zefi would leave, heading toward the area where the other prisoners were located.
-When it was discovered that Pal Zefi had escaped, the sergeant was put into action to find him.
-Testimonies from former prisoners, as well as archival documents, show that Pal Zefi had fled to the roof of the section, with a two-meter iron bar in hand, threatening to strike any guard who approached.
+The convict Pal Gjergj Zefi, born in 1940, from Rrushkull of Durrës, sentenced to 10 years of imprisonment for agitation and propaganda, who had been punished by the command with one month of serving sentence in the isolation rooms, because he had seriously violated the rules established in the unit—at the time when the non-commissioned officer of the guard opened the door in one of the isolation rooms and attempted to take the blanket, Pal Zefi would leave, going toward the zone where the other prisoners were staying.
+When it was ascertained that Pal Zefi had left, the non-commissioned officer would be set into action to find him.
+The testimonies of former convicts, but also archival documents, show that Pal Zefi would move toward a terrace of the unit, with an iron bar in his hand approximately 2 meters, threatening that he would strike any guard who approached him.

 21 May